rur/good/README.md

 ## A pretty good web scaffold for Golang

-1. Generates obvious, grok-able code
+1. Generate obvious, grok-able code
 1. Only basic dependencies
-1. Binary embedded
+1. Embedded in the binary
 1. Easy to secure
 1. No surprises

-`good` is a code-gen tool for embedding a web GUI in your Golang project.
-The scaffold is geared towards an admin portal or server dashboard.
-However, it is a general purpose setup, useful when a framework might be over-doing it.
+`good` is a code-gen tool for adding a web GUI to a Golang project.
+The scaffold is geared towards integrated apps like admin portals or service dashboards.
+It's a general purpose setup however, with a focus on being low-maintenance over time.

 ### CLI Overview